 The steep uphill trail takes you through four different ecosystems before you reach your camp on Volcan Acatenango, where you’ll stay overnight.
 There you’ll be rewarded with a surreal view of the eruptions of the neighboring Fuego volcano and an epic sunrise view the next morning.

 It’s a bucket list-worthy experience and definitely one of the highlights of this 10-day Guatemala itinerary.
+Read my full guide to hiking Volcan Acatenango, where I share all the tips from my personal experience of doing this spectacular hike.

 Alternative option: If the Acatenango hike sounds like too big of an endeavor and you don’t want to spend the night in a cabin on the volcano, consider doing the much shorter and easier Pacaya Volcano hike instead.